 It is the policy of the Board that a majority of the members of the Board qualify as independent directors.
 To assist it in making independence determinations, the Board adopted categorical standards of director independence, which are attached as Annex A to our Corporate Governance Guidelines which are available to view under the Investor Relations - Corporate Governance section of our website, located at www.joe.com.
-The categorical standards of director independence are consistent with the independence standards set forth in Section 303A.02 of the NYSE listing standards.
+The categorical standards of director independence standards set forth in Section 303A.02 of the NYSE listing standards.

 Pursuant to our Corporate Governance Guidelines, the Board undertakes an annual review of director independence, which includes a review of each director's responses to questionnaires asking about any relationships with us.
 This review is designed to identify and evaluate any transactions or relationships between a director or any member of his or her immediate family and us or members of our senior management.
-In determining that Mr. Alvarez was independent, the Board considered the legal services provided to us by Greenberg Traurig, a law firm for which Mr. Alvarez serves as Co-Chairman.
+In determining that Mr. Alvarez was independent, the Board considered the legal services provided to us by Greenberg Traurig, a law firm for which Mr. Alvarez serves as Senior Chairman.
 Following such consideration, the Board determined that the services provided by Greenberg Traurig did not affect Mr. Alvarez's independence.

 Based on its independence review and after considering the transactions described above, the Board determined that each of the following current directors (which together constitute all of the members of the Board other than Mr. Gonzalez) is independent: Messrs.
 Alvarez, Berkowitz, Frank, Martin, Murphy and Portera.
 Mr. Gonzalez is not independent as he currently serves as our President and Chief Executive Officer.
+The Board has also determined that Mr. Hunt, who it has nominated to serve as a director, is independent.